adamgoucher/my-oredev-2016-sessions/Laravel and AWS/10 - Jenkins Pipeline.md

 # Jenkins Pipeline

-/Heuristic/ - Don't use AWS CodeDeploy the way AWS says to use it with Jenkins -- they want you to recompile and repackage on every deployment
+*Heuristic* - Don't use AWS CodeDeploy the way AWS says to use it with Jenkins -- they want you to recompile and repackage on every deployment

 My delivery pipeline
 * 01-contests-build-and-package